F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 Character Encoding information
 ------------------------------
-F5 logs may contain various character encoding or byte streams that include illegal characters for a specific encoding.
-Telemetry Streaming does not currently enforce validation of encoding for the log data that an event listener receives.
-The encoding depends on the source of the data and if F5 logs contain an invalid UTF-8 string.
-In this case, Telemetry Streaming does not attempt to correct the string, but simply passes it along.
+F5 logs may contain various character encoding or byte streams that include illegal characters for a specific encoding, or invalid UTF-8 strings.
+Telemetry Streaming does not currently enforce validation of the data that an event listener receives.
+It simply attempts to convert the raw input it receives into a JSON-formatted string for forwarding.

 ..
 NOTE:: Varying character encodings and illegal characters in the byte streams are very common in BIG-IP ASM logs.

-Telemetry Streaming does eventually convert the raw data it receives into a JSON-formatted string.
-For more information on invalid UTF-8 strings, see |utf|.

 For example, the following "message" is sent through TCP (input) and shows the received data in a format that will be handed off for forwarder use (output):